Mapping classes of Real Rational Surface Automorphisms: Abstract

 \section{Abstract}

 Let $\{F_n, n\ge 8\}$ be a family of diffeomorphisms on real rational surfaces that are birationally equivalent to birational maps on $\ppr$.
 In this article, we investigate the mapping classes of the diffeomorphisms $F_n, n\ge 8$.
-These diffeomorphisms are reducible with unique invariant irreducible curves, and we determine the mapping classes of their restrictions, $\hat F_n, n \ge 8$, on the cut surfaces, showing that they are pseudo-Anosov and do not arise from Penner's construction.
-For $n=8$, Lehmer's number is realized as the stretch factor of $\hat F_8$, a pseudo-Anosov map on a once-punctured genus $5$ orientable surface.
-The diffeomorphism $\hat F_8$ is a new geometric realization of a Lehmer's number.
+These diffeomorphisms are reducible with unique invariant irreducible curves, and we determine the mapping classes of their restrictions, $\hat F_n, n \ge 8$, on the cut surfaces, showing that they induce pseudo-Anosov maps on a puctured oriented surface and do not arise from Penner's construction.
+For $n=8$, Lehmer's number is realized as the stretch factor of $\hat F_8$, a pseudo-Anosov map on a punctured genus $5$ orientable surface.
+The diffeomorphism $\hat F_8$ is a new geometric realization of Lehmer's number.